 Arguably the most important features in a mobile phone that can be recycled are the precious metals, which can be used in other electronics.
 There are four main components in a mobile phone, including:

 Mobile Muster states it extracts and breaks down plastics, precious metals and copper, as well as cadmium and nickel.
 Metals and components are then broken down and reused in things like plastic fence posts, stainless steel appliances and electronics, as well as new batteries.
-Mobile Muster states that over 95% of materials found in mobile phones, batteries and chargers are recovered, meaning that your old mobile phone can actually go a long way and add a lot of value to the recycling process.

 Who funds Mobile Muster?